dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 ![Something title]()
 <img loading="lazy" class="alignnone size-medium_large wp-image-1157" src="/wp-content/uploads/2019/10/Ramblas-de-Barcelona-768x509.jpg" alt="" width="656" height="435" srcset="/wp-content/uploads/2019/10/Ramblas-de-Barcelona-768x509.jpg 768w, /wp-content/uploads/2019/10/Ramblas-de-Barcelona-300x199.jpg 300w, /wp-content/uploads/2019/10/Ramblas-de-Barcelona-1024x679.jpg 1024w, /wp-content/uploads/2019/10/Ramblas-de-Barcelona.jpg 1500w" sizes="(max-width: 656px) 100vw, 656px" />

-Las Ramblas
+#### Las Ramblas

 The most famous pedestrian street of Barcelona, you will see many kiosks and artists there while walking in the middle of the city.

-Note: Keep an eye on your belongings if you are watching an exhibition as pickpockets could be near you.
+Note: Keep an eye on your belongings if you are watching an exhibition as pickpockets are specialists in those areas.
+Other than that, enjoy this long street.

 Location: "https://bit.ly/35zkqXQ">https://bit.ly/35zkqXQ

 <img loading="lazy" class="alignnone size-medium_large wp-image-1165" src="/wp-content/uploads/2019/10/FontMontjuic-768x384.jpg" alt="font-montjuic" width="656" height="328" srcset="/wp-content/uploads/2019/10/FontMontjuic-768x384.jpg 768w, /wp-content/uploads/2019/10/FontMontjuic-300x150.jpg 300w, /wp-content/uploads/2019/10/FontMontjuic-1024x512.jpg 1024w, /wp-content/uploads/2019/10/FontMontjuic-1536x768.jpg 1536w, /wp-content/uploads/2019/10/FontMontjuic-2048x1024.jpg 2048w, /wp-content/uploads/2019/10/FontMontjuic-1568x784.jpg 1568w" sizes="(max-width: 656px) 100vw, 656px" />
 ![Something title]()

-La Font Màgica de Montjuïc (Magic fountain of Montjuïc)
+#### La Font Màgica de Montjuïc (Magic fountain of Montjuïc)

 This fountain is amazing at night.
 You should check the exhibitions scheduled with lights and streams creating shapes.
 It is located near the Veeam party that will be on Tuesday so, maybe you can go earlier and check it out!